Aidan Murphy (athlete): 2025

-He finished runner-up to Gout Gout in the 200 metres race at the 2025 Australian Athletics Championships on 13 April 2025, running a wind assisted lifetime best time of 20.40 seconds (+2.2).
-In May 2025, he helped qualify the Australia men's 4 × 400 m relay team for the 2025 World Championships in the second round of qualifying at the 2025 World Athletics Relays in China.
-He was selected for the 2025 Summer World University Games in Germany.
+In his first full season under Hagicostas, Murphy finished second behind Gout Gout in the 200 m at the Australian Athletics Championships, running a wind-assisted 20.40 seconds (+2.2 m/s).
+In May, he ran a 44.65-second third leg in Australia's men's 4 × 400 m relay at the World Athletics Relays in Guangzhou, helping the team run 2:59.73 to qualify for the World Athletics Championships.